trevorkeenan/FLUXNET_citations/README.md

 Most likely to be updated.

-F15T1_extra
+F15T1_LaTeX

 Provides files for use with LaTeX, which allows dynamic linking of in-text citations to the reference list.
+Also includes python functions to generate a table for a subset of sites.

 Less likely to be updated.

-F15_old
+F15_bin

 Files that include citations for most Tier 2 sites